Skip to main content

 • Pass transactionHash from the value returned by sendTransaction within the burnUSDC function above.

-async function retrieveAttestation(transactionHash) {
+async function retrieveAttestation(transactionHash: string) {

 console.log("Retrieving attestation...");